The following 30 plants that grow in water provide something for all needs and tastes.

 Its tall and slender stems grow to 24 inches in height and bear no leaves or flowers.
 They look great on the edge of ponds, where their height creates a vertical interest.

 This plant is an evergreen perennial that grows by runner.
-It’s best kept in pots or planters or its aggressive spreading can start to take over your garden.
+It’s best kept in pots or planters or its aggressive spreading can start to take over your garden and it’s difficult to get rid of even with herbicides.

 Horsetail can grow in standing water of depth around 3-4 inches and in almost any soil type.